Doteveryone/diversity-tool-microsite/index.md

 We've created a survey that can be used to find out more about your organisation's diversity.

-It helps see how inclusive your are being across genders, ages, LGBT identities, disabilities, religions and ethnicities.
+It helps see how inclusive your are being across genders, ages, LGBTQIA identities, disabilities, religions and ethnicities.

 It's available as a Google Form that can be reused for your organisation.